NextNav raises $120M to deploy its indoor positioning tech to find people in skyscrapers – TechCrunch

 The MBS infrastructure is essentially bolted onto cellular towers.
 The positioning system uses a cellular signal, not line-of-sight signal from satellites like GPS does.
 The system focuses on determining the “altitude” of a device, CEO and co-founder Ganesh Pattabiraman told TechCrunch.

 GPS can provide the horizontal position of a smartphone or IoT device.
-And wifi and Bluetooth can step in to provide that horizontal positioning indoors.
+And Wi-Fi and Bluetooth can step in to provide that horizontal positioning indoors.
 NextNav says its MBS has added a vertical or “Z dimension” to the positioning system.
-This means the MBS can determine within less than 3 meters the floor level of a device in a multi-story building.
+This means the MBS can determine within less than three meters the floor level of a device in a multi-story building.

-It’s the kind of system that can provide emergency services with critical information such as the number of people located on a particular floor.
-It’s this specific use-case that NextNav is betting on.
+It’s the kind of system that can provide emergency services with critical information, such as the number of people located on a particular floor.
+It’s this specific use case that NextNav is betting on.
 Last year, the Federal Communication Commission issued new 911 emergency requirements for wireless carriers that mandates the ability to determine the vertical position of devices to help responders find people in multi-story buildings.

-Today, the MBS is in the Bay Area and Washington D.C.
+Today, the MBS is in the Bay Area and Washington, D.C.
 The company plans to use this new injection of capital to expand its network to the 50 biggest markets in the U.S., in part to take advantage of the new FCC requirement.

 The technology has other applications.
 For instance, this so-called Z dimension could come in handy for locating drones.
-Last year, NASA said it will use NextNav’s MBS network as part of its City Environment for Range Testing of Autonomous Integrated Navigation facilities at its Langley Research Center in Hampton, Virginia.
+Last year, NASA said it will use NextNav’s MBS network as part of its City Environment for Range Testing of Autonomous Integrated Navigation facilities at its Langley Research Center in Hampton, Va.

 The round was led by funds managed by affiliates of Fortress Investment Group .
 Existing investors Columbia Capital, Future Fund, Telcom Ventures, funds managed by Goldman Sachs Asset Management, NEA and Oak Investment Partners also participated.

-XM Satellite Radio founder Gary Parsons is executive chairman of the Sunnyvale, Calif-based company.
+XM Satellite Radio founder Gary Parsons is executive chairman of the Sunnyvale, Calif.-based company.